Can Surgery Cause Erectile Dysfunction?

 Penile Rehabilitation

-Early, proactive treatment — starting as soon as the catheter is removed after surgery — is thought to preserve erectile tissue health and support nerve recovery.
+Early, proactive treatment — typically starting once the catheter is removed after surgery — is thought to preserve erectile tissue health and support nerve recovery.
 This is called penile rehabilitation.
-The principle is that regular blood flow to the penis during the recovery period helps maintain oxygenation and elasticity of erectile tissue.
-Rehabilitation typically combines regular PDE5 inhibitor use (low-dose daily tadalafil or on-demand sildenafil), vacuum erection device (VED) use, and pelvic floor exercises.
+Regular blood flow to the penis during recovery helps maintain oxygenation and elasticity of erectile tissue.
+Rehabilitation typically combines regular PDE5 inhibitor use (low-dose daily tadalafil or on-demand sildenafil), vacuum erection device use, and pelvic floor exercises.

 Oral PDE5 Inhibitors

 Sildenafil, tadalafil, and vardenafil all have evidence supporting their use in post-prostatectomy ED.
 Low-dose daily tadalafil (5mg) is commonly recommended for penile rehabilitation due to its continuous action.
-Note: PDE5 inhibitors work most effectively when at least some cavernous nerve function remains.
-After non-nerve-sparing surgery, response may be limited, and other approaches may be needed.
-For a comparison of medications, see: Viagra vs Cialis vs Levitra vs Stendra.
+Note that PDE5 inhibitors work most effectively when at least some cavernous nerve function remains.
+For guidance on which medication to choose, see tadalafil vs sildenafil.

 Pelvic Floor Exercises

-Pelvic floor exercises (Kegel exercises) have good evidence for improving erectile function following prostate surgery and should ideally be started before surgery and continued post-operatively.
-For a step-by-step guide, see: Lifestyle Changes for Erectile Dysfunction.
+Kegel exercises have good evidence for improving erectile function following prostate surgery and should ideally be started before surgery and continued post-operatively.
+For a step-by-step guide, see lifestyle changes for erectile dysfunction.

 Vacuum Erection Devices

 A vacuum erection device (VED) draws blood into the penis using negative pressure, creating an erection maintained by a constriction ring.
-VEDs can be used both as a rehabilitation tool and as an ongoing treatment option — particularly for men with significant nerve damage where oral medications have limited effect.
+VEDs are useful both as a rehabilitation tool and as an ongoing treatment — particularly where oral medications have limited effect due to significant nerve damage.

-Alprostadil (prostaglandin E1), injected directly into the corpus cavernosum, causes vasodilation and an erection independent of nerve function.
-Success rates of approximately 85%.
+Alprostadil injected directly into the corpus cavernosum causes vasodilation and an erection independent of nerve function — success rates of approximately 85%.
 This makes injection therapy particularly valuable for men with nerve-damaging surgery.
-It requires training to use correctly and is typically initiated under urology supervision.
+It requires training and is typically initiated under urology supervision.

 Surgical Penile Implants

-If both cavernous nerves were removed or damaged beyond recovery, and other treatments have been unsuccessful, a penile prosthesis (implant) provides a permanent solution.
-Inflatable implants are the most popular and natural-feeling; semi-rigid implants are simpler.
-Satisfaction rates in appropriately selected men are 90–95%.
+If both cavernous nerves were removed or damaged beyond recovery and other treatments have been unsuccessful, a penile prosthesis provides a permanent solution.
+Satisfaction rates in appropriately selected patients are 90–95%.
 This is typically considered at 18–24 months post-surgery if other approaches have failed.

 Frequently Asked Questions